leekleak/leekleak.github.io/content/whacky-corner/scanlator/index.md

 The **first** problem was a lack of a very simple feature -- **generative fill**.
 As far as I know, GIMP still doesn't have this even now, so I had to look for plugins to fill in the gap.
 This feature is incredibly useful when the text is placed against a simple background that is not exactly plain and **The Horizon** specifically had a lot of text placed above brown noise.
 At first I tried to use the heal brush, but I quickly found out it would be too much work and began to look for less labor intensive options.

 The **other**, even bigger problem was the export pipeline.
 Until now my pipeline had been pretty simple.
-I load all pages into GIMP, I save them one by one as *.xcf*, I do my edits, I export them one by one as *.png* and then I run them through a png optimiser before finally publishing them on **MangaDex**.
+I load all pages into GIMP, I save them one by one as *.xcf*, I do my edits, I export them one by one as *.jpg* and then I run them through a jpg optimiser before finally publishing them on **MangaDex**.
 That had worked pretty well until now, however **The Horizon** was the first manga I translated that often had over **50** pages per chapter.
 That meant that even before beginning to translate I had to waste often over **10** minutes just repeating a couple of button chords merely to ensure my progress would be saved.
 Add the same amount of time for export and it was becoming *very* annoying.

 **Fortunately**, I found a script to solve this!